Sasha5026/top-calculator/README.md

-This project is about creatin an on-screen calculator using JavaScript, HTML and CSS.
+This project is about creating an on-screen calculator using JavaScript, HTML and CSS.